-The Ville Platte City Marshal is an elected official who serves six-year terms.
+The Ville Platte City Marshal is an elected official who serves a six-year term.
 The Marshal is charged with the responsibility of conducting policing and security for the Ville Platte City Court in Ville Platte, Louisiana.
-Operations of the Marshal's office are funded by the City of Ville Platte, Louisiana, the State of Louisiana, and court costs charged by the Ville Platte City Court attributable to the performance of the Marshal's duties.
+Operations of the Marshal's office are funded by the City of Ville Platte, Louisiana, the State of Louisiana, and court costs and fines charged by the Ville Platte City Court attributable to the performance of the Marshal's duties